South Vietnam: Foundations

-About one million refugees fled communist North Vietnam during the Great Migration of 1954–1955.
+Nearly one million refugees fled communist North Vietnam during the Great Migration.

 The State of Vietnam withdrew from the French Union on July 20, 1954.
 The next day, France and the Viet Minh agreed at the Geneva Conference that Vietnam would be temporarily divided at 17th parallel north and the State of Vietnam would rule the territory south of the 17th parallel, pending unification on the basis of supervised elections in 1956.
 The State of Vietnam and the United States were firmly opposed to the final settlement at Geneva and the division of Vietnam.
-During the transitional period of relocation, at least 500,000 Catholics sailed South, many of them through Operation Passage to Freedom, driven by fears of religious persecution in the North.
-There were about 200,000 Buddhists who moved South with their main leaders, along with minority groups including 20,000 rural Chinese Nùng and a larger population of urban Chinese.
+During the transitional period of relocation, about one million people moved South through the US-backed Operation Passage to Freedom or by their own means.
+Both the Viet Minh and American leaders did not anticipate such a large exodus of refugees.
+At least 500,000 Catholics sailed South for various reasons, many driven by fears of religious persecution in the North.
+There were about 200,000 Buddhists who moved South with their main leaders, along with tens of thousands among ethnic minority groups, including urban Chinese, rural Chinese Nùng, Mường, Thảy, Tày, Mán, and Mèo.